 Sales commissions for renewal of a contract are not considered commensurate with the commissions paid for the acquisition of the initial contract or follow-on upsell given the substantive difference in commission rates in proportion to their respective contract values.
-Commissions, including referral fees paid to channel partners, earned upon the initial acquisition of a contract or subsequent upsell are amortized over the contractual term of the renewals.
-Sales commissions associated with professional service contracts are amortized over the antisticad experide of benefit of a six months and included in sales and marketing expense in the condensed consolidated statements of operations.
+Commissions, including referral fees paid to referral partners, earned upon the initial acquisition of a contract or subsequent upsell are amortized over an estimated period of benefit of 4 years while commissions earned for renewal contracts are amortized over the contractual term of the renewals.
+Sales commissions associated with professional service contracts are amortized ratably over an estimated period of benefit of eight months and included in sales and marketing expense in the condensed consolidated statements of operations.
 In determining the period of benefit for commissions paid for the acquisition of the initial contract, the Company took into consideration the expected subscription term and expected renewals of customer contracts, the historical duration of relationships with customers, customer retention data, and the life of the developed technology.
-The Company periodically reviews the carrying amount of deferred contract acquisition costs during the three and nine months ended October 31, 2021.
+The Company periodically reviews the carrying amount of deferred contract acquisition costs to determine whether events or changes in circumstances have occurred that could impact the period of benefit of these deferred costs.
+The Company did not recognize any material impairment losses of deferred contract acquisition costs during the three months ended April 30, 2022 and April 30, 2021.